Chart Color Schemes

 Health performance in Point Nepean is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 The rate of private health cover is exceptionally high at approximately 59% of the total population (12,095 people).
-The most common medical conditions are arthritis and mental health issues, impacting 10.9 and 7.9% of residents respectively.
-63.5% declared themselves completely clear of medical ailments compared to 63.9% across Greater Melbourne.
-The area has 36.5% of residents aged 65 and over (7,440 people), which is higher than the 29.9% in Greater Melbourne.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.9 and 7.9% of residents respectively.
+63.5% of residents declared themselves completely clear of medical ailments compared to 63.9% across Greater Melbourne.
+36.5% of residents are aged 65 and over (7,440 people), which is higher than the 29.9% in Greater Melbourne.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health